Mirinda Logo

 Mirinda Logo 1970

 In 1970, PepsiCo bought the rights to Mirinda.
-The company sees the development of the brand in its way and changes the visual sign to start distributing lemonade in other countries.
+The company sees the brand’s development in its own way and changes the visual identity to start distributing lemonade in other countries.

-The new logo is clearer: the image of an orange over which the name is placed.
+The new logo is clearer: an orange image with the name overlaid.
 Even to an inexperienced person, it is clear what the drink is made of.

 Overlaying the inscription on the picture made the logo more compact.
 When drawing the central vertical line, the two halves were symmetrical, which created a sense of harmony and completeness.

-The location of the name on top of the fruit emphasized the brand.
+The name’s placement at the top of the fruit emphasized the brand.

 The entire logo had a double border: white and green.
 This united the parts of the composition into one whole.
 White color spoke of naturalness and freshness.
 The final green stroke indicated the use of botanicals and health benefits.